What Is Schumann Resonance?

 |---|---|---|

-| Schumann resonance | A natural electromagnetic resonance phenomenon involving the Earth and ionosphere. | Does not prove that every 7.83 Hz device creates a health benefit. |
+| Schumann resonance | A naturally occurring Earth-ionosphere electromagnetic resonance phenomenon. | Does not prove that every approximately 7.83 Hz consumer device provides a health benefit. |

-| PEMF 7.83 Hz setting | A device setting that pulses around 7.83 cycles per second. | Does not explain intensity, waveform, session time, or safety by itself. |
+| PEMF 7.83 Hz setting | A device-generated electromagnetic signal repeating at approximately 7.83 cycles per second. | Does not tell you field strength, waveform, session time, coil geometry, or safety by itself. |

-| Grounding claim | A wellness interpretation often attached to 7.83 Hz. | Does not replace clinical evidence or medical guidance. |
+| Grounding claim | A wellness interpretation sometimes attached to Earth-related frequency language. | Does not make a PEMF device equivalent to electrical grounding or direct contact with Earth. |

 Why Schumann Resonance Became Popular in Wellness

-- Earth has a natural electromagnetic resonance.
+- Earth has natural electromagnetic resonances.

-- Humans live on Earth.
+- Humans live within Earth’s electromagnetic environment.

 A natural frequency is not automatically a medical treatment.
-A frequency used in a consumer device is not automatically the same as a natural environmental phenomenon.

 Nature is not a product manual.